 Many restaurants in the Turks and Caicos offer vegetarian dishes, and a much smaller selection offers vegan options.
 It’s undeniable that the Turks and Caicos isn’t the best destination for plant-based dishes!
 A consolation is that many restaurants are happy to create vegetarian versions of many of their dishes upon request.

 As an arid tropical archipelago, the Turks and Caicos doesn’t have a strong agricultural industry, and there isn’t much produce that is grown locally.
-Providenciales is home to one hydroponic farm that grows tomatoes, cucumbers, lettuce, and sprouts, a few upscale resorts have small hydroponic gardens to raise herbs and greens, and the island of North Caicos has a few farms that grow peppers, tomatoes, legumes, papaya, squash, and sweet potatoes.
+Providenciales is home to one hydroponic farm that grows tomatoes, cucumbers, lettuce, and sprouts.
+Likewise, a few upscale resorts have small hydroponic gardens to raise herbs and greens.
+The island of North Caicos has long been the garden island of the country, and has a few farms that grow peppers, tomatoes, legumes, papaya, squash, and sweet potatoes.
 Due to the limited agriculture in Turks and Caicos, nearly all produce is imported into the country from the United States.

 For salads, a great option is simply the self-serve salad bar at the Graceway Gourmet supermarket, located in central Grace Bay.
 The salad bar is stocked with dozens of types of fresh greens, vegetables, fruits, nuts, cheeses, and dressings, and salads are sold by weight.